 As you become aware of defects you must report them immediately.
 You have a responsibility to drive a safe bus.
-Mechanics cannot make necessary repairs, nor do they know something is in need of repair, unless they receive appropriate feedback from you.
+Mechanics cannot make necessary repairs, nor do they know something needs repair, unless they receive appropriate feedback from you.

 Pre-trip inspection forms must be kept by your district for at least six months.
 The inspection form must be filled out completely with great care.
 Each inspection form should have a full driver signature.